rimsila/rimsila/README.md

 - <b> <a target="_blank" href="https://github.com/rimsila/next-dev" target="_blank" > Next Dev Team:
   </a></b> <br>
-  <b>React / ReactNative / NestJs</b> 2020 - Present (maintenance with team)
+  <b>React / ReactNative / NestJs</b> 2020 - Present (it just open-source project on github to maintenance with other developer contribute when free time )

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm working for Next Dev Team to build open source tools, starter template project.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm working for Next Dev Team to build open source tools, starter template project and so on to ensure it's up to date easy for reuse it in new project without spent a lot of time on common template.

-  - <b>Public Project Reference</b>
+  - <b>My Public Project Reference</b>

     - <a target="_blank" href="https://github.com/rimsila/react-ts-monorepo">React Ts Mono-Repo</a>: code sharing between to web to web, Web to React Native (sharing state, component,utils...)
-    - <a target="_blank" href="https://rimsila.github.io/next-dev">Next Dev React Library </a> (core/component/hook/best practice document etc )
+    - <a target="_blank" href="https://rimsila.github.io/next-dev/component/banner/banner1">Next Dev React Library </a> (core/component/hook/best practice document etc )
-    - <a target="_blank" href="https://umijs-next-dashboard-boilerplate.netlify.app/">next-dev-boilerplate</a>: React Ts boilerplate integrate with next library provide all common template stater such as auth, axios with refresh token,form validate, global handling error (auto message , logOut, network error) etc.
+    - <a target="_blank" href="https://umijs-next-dashboard-boilerplate.netlify.app/">Portal-boilerplate</a>: React Ts boilerplate integrate with next library provide all common template stater such as auth, axios with refresh token,form validate, global handling error (auto message , logOut, network error) etc.
-    - <a target="_blank" href="https://github.com/next-dev-team/react-next-library-boilerplate">Starter React Library with Dumijs</a>: Build own npm library with Rollup and demo with DumiJs .
+    - <a target="_blank" href="https://nextjs-next-boilerplate.netlify.app">NextJs Boilerplate</a>: Provide all feature that we need and apply best practice to it.
+    - <a target="_blank" href="https://components-next.netlify.app">Own React Component Library using Tailwind Css</a>: Provide all common component UI.
+    - <a target="_blank" href="https://components-next.netlify.app">Own React Component Library using React CURD Generator</a>: Provide all common generator such as crud,component, route, store etc.

     - See more on [Github](https://github.com/orgs/next-dev-team/repositories)